shundread/pyweek24/README.md

 HOW TO PLAY THE GAME:

+Move the character with WASD

-Move the cursor around the screen with the mouse.
+Adjust the vision with the mouse

-Press the left mouse button to fire the ducks.
+Press E to open stuff, and R to force them open

+Rescue one or two of your family members and leave the area

 LICENSE:

 See the LICENSE file

+AUDIO LICENSE:

+See audios.txt